bflaven/BlogArticlesExamples/poc_api_slim/README.md

 Do not forget to install the project in MAMP or equivalent.

-Add in the project directory the .htaccess so you will abele to access to the API without index.php in your queries.
+Add in the project directory the .htaccess so you will able to access to the API without index.php in your queries.
 See extra-files/htacces.txt to .htaccess